Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Features: Poverty Point camping area offers small, undeveloped coastal camping overlooking the tranquil, tidal waters of the Tin Can Inlet.

 Location: Turn-off to Poverty Point is 13km south of Rainbow Beach off Rainbow Beach Road.
 The camping area is a further 6.3km from the turn-off on a 4WD-only track.

 No. sites: Open area without separately defined sites.
 Maximum capacity of 24 people.

 Access: The camping area can be accessed by 4WDs only via Poverty Point Road off Rainbow Beach Road.
 Vehicle permits are not required to access this camping area.

 Suitable for: Tent camping beside a car, and off-road camper trailers with high clearance.

 Facilities: QPWS-provided fire ring.
 No other facilities.

 Open fires: Permitted (except when fire bans or prohibitions apply) in QPWS-provided fire rings only.
-Refer to the Cooloola Conditions Report and park alerts for updates on fire prohibitions and fire bans.
+Refer to the Cooloola conditions report and park alerts for updates on fire prohibitions and fire bans.
 Fuel stoves are preferred.

 Essentials: Drinking water, fuel or gas stove, rubbish bags, first-aid kit, insect repellent, sunscreen and clean firewood, such as untreated mill off-cuts, not bush wood.
 Collecting and burning wood (including leaves and twigs for kindling) from the recreation area is illegal.
 Portable toilets are preferred.

-- Also see: things to know before you go
+- Also see: before you visit.